 Chris Pirillo stops by the TPN CES Live stream at a down time to talk about the AMD booth.
 He was invited by AMD to talk about their new lines and also promote the Communities in Social networking.
 (AMD.com)

-Thanks for viewing Chris Pirillo on AMD: Launching Communities – CES 2013 Live at Geekazine!
+Thanks for viewing the CES article Chris Pirillo on AMD: Launching Communities – CES 2013 Live at Geekazine!

 Powered by Geekazine Live!